SMWlDreams/MineSweeperJE/README.md

 #### Added Hotkey Functionality

 Hotkeys have been added for the core functions of the game.
-They work simply by pressing the corresponsing button while in the application.
+They work simply by pressing the corresponding button while in the application.
 The hotkeys default to the specified hotkeys if the Hotkeys.ini file is missing from the user directory.
 The default hotkeys are; P for pause, R for restart, H opens the help menu, A opens the about menu, N starts a new game and S opens the high score dialogue.
 Added these hotkeys to a new "hotkeys" menu which can be found under help.
 Changing hotkeys through the GUI will be added soon.
 Hotkeys can be manually edited by changing the corresponding letter in the Hotkeys.ini file found in the main filesystem.
 You can set the same character to mutiple hotkeys which may cause undesired side effects.
 I will remove this later.

 ### Bug Fixes/Improvements